subharanjanm/debug-bar-actions-and-filters-addon/readme.txt

 Stable tag: trunk
 License: GPLv2

 This plugin adds two more tabs in the Debug Bar to display all the hooks(Actions and Filters) for the current request.
-Requires <b>Debug Bar</b> to be installed.
+Requires "Debug Bar" plugin.

 == Description ==